canonical/cloud-init/doc/rtd/reference/network-config.rst

 .. code-block::

-   # Created by cloud-init on instance boot automatically, do not edit.
+   # Created by cloud-init automatically, do not edit.
    #
    BOOTPROTO=static
    DEVICE=eth7